ueberauth/guardian_db/README.md

 ==========

-GuardianDB is an extension to vanilla Guardian that tracks tokens in your applications database to prevent playback.
+GuardianDB is an extension to vanilla Guardian that tracks tokens in your application's database to prevent playback.

 Installation
 ==========